How to Make Yeast Bread for That Bakery-Fresh Taste at Home

 - To knead the dough, fold it and push down with the heel of your hand.

-Shape the dough in a ball and place it in a greased bowl that is twice as large as the ball of dough.
+Shape the dough into a ball and place it in a greased bowl ($7, Walmart) that is twice as large as the ball of dough.
 Turn the dough over to grease the surface, which will keep it from drying out.
 The greased bowl keeps the dough from sticking.
 Cover dough with plastic wrap that's been sprayed with nonstick cooking spray so it won't stick to the wrap.
 Now your dough is ready to rise.

-Tip: For best results, round dough into a smooth ball with your hands before you put it into a bowl to rise.
+Test Kitchen Tip: For best results, round dough into a smooth ball with your hands before you put it into a bowl to rise.
 A rough surface can allow gases to escape, which will prevent the bread from rising.

 A lot is happening as your bread rises.
 The yeast is multiplying and creating carbon dioxide bubbles, and the gluten is reinforcing the bread's structure as it balloons in size.
 The dough is also developing flavor.